Convert Your Scanner to an IP Scanner with Raspberry Pi | Remote Document Scanning

 http://<Intranet ip>:18622/to see if it is accessible.

-Run an HTTP server using tools like Python:
+Unzip the demo and under its folder, run an HTTP server using tools like Python:

 python -m http.server